 Your anesthesiologist will also explain the type of anesthesia you will receive, including any special monitoring or necessary care, and discuss post-operative recovery and pain management.
-Earlier consultation with our Anesthesia Department can easily be arranged by your surgeon or at your request.
+Earlier consultation with our Department of Anesthesiology, Critical Care and Pain Management can easily be arranged by your surgeon or at your request.

 Essentially all patients undergoing spine surgery at Hospital for Special Surgery will receive general anesthesia, which involves being put to sleep with medications that are given to you through your intravenous line.
 However, the types of medications your anesthesiologist administers during your surgical anesthesia will be specifically suited for spine surgery and compatible with intra-operative neurological spinal cord monitoring.

 Often, the choice of medication given during general anesthesia may impact your recovery and pain management after the surgery.
 Some of the considerations your anesthesiologist will take into account include the length of surgery, other health conditions, any pain medications you may have been previously taking, and any side effects you have had from previous general anesthetics.